Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 gradient(::typeof(Base.sin), grad, output, x) = (grad * cos(x), )
 ```

-**remember we assumed gradient returns several gradients**, the return of `gradient` has to be an iteratable of gradients.
+**Remember we assumed gradient returns several gradients**, the return of `gradient` has to be an iteratable of gradients.

 ## Broadcast

-However, the above gradients for scalars, this will just work.
-It won't work for arrays, we will need to re-dispatch broadcast in Julia.
+However, for above gradients for scalars, this will just work.
+It won't work for arrays.
+We will need to re-dispatch broadcast in Julia.

-Let me introduce some basic concepts of the interface of broadcast in Julia first, and then we will find a quite easy way
+Let me introduce some basic concepts of the interface of broadcast in Julia first, and then we will find a very easy way
 to implement AD for broadcast:

-All the broadcast mechanism is implemented in a module `Broadcast` in `Base`, each different type has its own `BroadcastStyle` (this is a trait).
+The whole broadcast mechanism is implemented in a module `Broadcast` in `Base`, each different type has its own `BroadcastStyle` (this is a trait).
 So what we need to do, is just to implement our own broadcast style and construct a
 `CachedNode` instead directly broadcasting the operation.

 ```julia